COMP311/lab-0/README.md

 <!-- omit in toc -->
 # Lab 0

 In this lab, you'll learn how to use [Digital](https://github.com/hneemann/Digital), a digital logic designer and circuit simulator designed for educational purposes.
-You will also learn about some basic conventions of circuits, such as power, ground, wires, mechanical switch, and light-emitting diode (LED).
+You'll also learn about some basic conventions of circuits, such as power, ground, wires, mechanical switch, and light-emitting diode (LED).

 <details open>
   <summary>Overview</summary>